kachick/chawan/doc/config.md

 # Configuration

 Currently keybindings and a user stylesheet can be configured.
-The configuration format for twt is toml.
+The configuration format for chawan is toml.

-twt will look for a config file in the ~/.config/twt/ directory called `config.toml`.
+Chawan will look for a config file in the ~/.config/chawan/ directory called `config.toml`.
 For an example see the default configuration in the res/ folder.

 A list of configurable options follows.